-- Describe strategies and practices school communities will use to promote positive learning environments - Illustrate expected appropriate and respectful student behaviors - Describe what actions and interventions are taken when students exhibit challenging, inappropriate, or harmful behaviors - Outline student rights, privileges, and responsibilities - Provide information about the disciplinary process and how to get help from school system personnel concerning appeal requests, processes and procedures, and resources for students and families.
+- Details strategies, practices, and information school communities will use to promote positive learning environments - Illustrates expected, appropriate, and respectful student behaviors - Describes what interventions and consequences are taken when students exhibit challenging, inappropriate, or harmful behaviors - Outlines student rights, privileges, and responsibilities - Provides information about the disciplinary process and how to get help from school system personnel concerning appeal requests, processes and procedures, and resources for students and families.
 This handbook also includes a glossary of terms that may be used throughout the document.